Bertie Ahern: Confirmation of sterling cash lodgements

 Previously in her evidence, Carruth, on 19 March 2008 had said, that she had not lodged sterling for Ahern, while she accepted (as a matter of probability), a day later, that she must have lodged sterling on Ahern's behalf based on the paperwork available although her recollection is that she never had sighting of sterling at any time.

 Ahern had told the tribunal during his evidence in February 2008, that the lodgements to his and his daughters' accounts had come from his salary as a politician.

 "No bank account"

-Further questions were raised about IR£50,000 (€63,300) which he had lodged to his bank account in 1994.
+Further questions were raised about IR£50,000 (€63,300) which he had lodged in his bank account in 1994.
 He claimed this was money he had saved over a substantial period of time (1987–1994) when he had had no active bank account.
 During this period he was Minister for Labour and subsequently Minister for Finance.
 He was asked by Labour leader Pat Rabbitte whether, in the absence of a bank account, he had kept the money in a "sock in the hot-press" and Socialist Party leader Joe Higgins asked if he had kept the money "in a shoe-box".
 Ahern replied that he had kept the money "in his own possession".